Chanty

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-Zoho Mail is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Bandwidth and Zoho Mail are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Bandwidth alternatives in Comms are ranked by recent ship velocity.
 Browse the "Bandwidth alternatives" section above for the current picks, or visit /alternatives/bandwidth for the full list with editorial commentary on each.